 In general, a bike design is self-stable at those forward speeds for which the real parts of all the eigenvalues are less than zero.
 (Self-stable means that without external input, it will eventually roll straight and upright even if perturbed.)
 Such behavior can easily be seen in real-world bicycles, when rolled without a rider.
 Follow this link for more details and a video.

-See Quick Reference for brief help: just the ‘Parameters’ section from this help file.
+For brief help just see the ‘Parameters’ section from this help file.

 Unzip the distribution file into a subdirectory on your computer.